Seven Years' War: In North America

 Britain and France did not negotiate a solution after receiving news about the clash.
 The two countries eventually sent regular troops to North America to enforce their claims.
 The first British action was the assault on Acadia on 16 June 1755 in the Battle of Fort Beauséjour, which was immediately followed by their expulsion of the Acadians.
 In July, British Major General Edward Braddock led about 2,000 regular army troops and provincial militia on an expedition to retake Fort Duquesne, but the expedition ended in disastrous defeat.
-In further action, Admiral Edward Boscawen fired on the French ship Alcide on 8 June 1755, capturing it and two troop ships.
+In further action, Admiral Edward Boscawen fired on the on 8 June 1755, capturing it and two troop ships.
 In September 1755, British colonial and French troops met in the inconclusive Battle of Lake George.

 The British navy harassed French shipping beginning in August 1755, seizing hundreds of ships and capturing thousands of merchant seamen even though the two nations were nominally at peace.
 Incensed, France prepared to attack Hanover, whose prince-elector was also the King of Great Britain and Minorca.
 Britain concluded a treaty with Prussia in which the latter agreed to protect Hanover.
 In response France concluded an alliance with its long-time enemy Austria, an event known as the Diplomatic Revolution.